 Nearly all financial products sold in the UK are regulated or subject to a complaint handling scheme.
-This means that there are rules and regulations governing how they are advertised, sold and administered once we have purchased them.
+These rules and complaints schemes can date back to 1988 when the UK Financial Services Act came into force.
+This means that there are rules and regulations governing how products are advertised, sold and administered once we have purchased them.
 The rules are there to ensure that we are not sold a product that is unsuitable for our needs.

 Even the largest and most reputable of banks and financial institutions can be guilty of not following the rules as closely as they should when selling us their products.
 Sometimes these rules can be wrongly implemented, forgotten or just plain ignored.
 Whatever the reason, if the rules were not followed properly or something unfair happened, you can make a claim for being treated unfairly and ask for your money back with interest.

 Advisers can sometimes be under pressure to cope with busy schedules, high caseloads and tight deadlines.
 This means that they may have to cut corners or spend less time than they would really like to properly understand the needs of their clients.
 In circumstances like this, sometimes the rules are either inadvertently or deliberately ignored.

 Advisers can sometimes be incentivised to sell certain products and hit sales targets.
 This may mean that the need to ensure a product is suitable for a client becomes secondary to actually selling the product to hit targets and earn bonuses.
 In these circumstances, clients can receive products which may not be properly suitable.

 If you were sold a financial product by a broker or financial adviser instead of purchasing directly from a bank or building society, the adviser could have been a representative of another firm.
 This means that another firm may have been responsible for the compliance of the sale leaving the adviser that sold you the product with no direct responsibility.